 (2) Where, under subsection (1), the liability of the insurer of an employer is less than that which the liability of the employer to the worker would have been, the worker may proceed for the balance against the employer, or in the bankruptcy or liquidation of the employer, or against the personal representative of the employer.

-[Section 173 amended by No. 72 of 1992 s.
+[Section 173 amended: No. 72 of 1992 s.
 19; No. 31 of 2011 s.
 112.]

 174. Payment to worker from General Account